ingo/ingo.github.io/_recipes/old_fashioned_onion_rings.md

 title: Old Fashioned Onion Rings
 ---

 This recipe for crispy coated onion rings comes from a former employee of a popular drive-in restaurant.
-They're just like the pros make!

 ### Ingredients